Trauma Therapist in Portland, OR

 Put Your Past Behind You And Feel Confident Again with Trauma Therapy

-Sleep Again, Feel Safe Again and Enjoy Your Present with Trauma Therapy in Portland
+Sleep Again, Feel Safe and Enjoy Your Present with Trauma Therapy in Portland

 Healing is possible, and you don’t have to do it alone.
 The first step toward healing is reaching out for support.
 If you’re looking for Trauma Therapy in Portland, Oregon, I invite you to contact me to schedule a 15-minute phone consultation.